Skip navigation

 An additional amount of up to $75,000 depending on business turnover, subject to demonstrating (in addition to Initial Grant requirements):

-• the reduced catch/harvest has resulted in a decline in business turnover of 50 per cent or more in any consecutive 3-month period from 1 April 2025 to 31 July 2025, compared to the corresponding 3-month period in the year prior.
+• a decline in business turnover of 30 per cent or more in any consecutive three (3) month period from 1 April 2025 to 31 October 2025, compared to the corresponding three (3) month period in the year prior.

 Secondary grant payments, up to $75,000, are calculated as follows: